Zip's Mailbox Club › The story

 Their name, age, favorites, and the life moments you share on the portal are woven through the story — so the mystery isn't happening to some kid.
 It's happening to them.

-Letter 12 resolves the year with a knock on the mailbox door — the answer to who's been leaving the clues all year — and ends with a promise: tomorrow, we follow the tiny path.
-That path leads straight into Season 2: Zip's Garden Crew, where the story steps out of the mailbox and into the garden, with new friends waiting.
+Letter 12 resolves the year with a knock on the mailbox door — the answer to who's been leaving the clues all year — and with the thing the whole year was building toward: the light between the mailbox and the garden comes back on, permanently, because of every reply your child sent.
+It ends with a promise: tomorrow, we follow the light.
+It leads straight into Season 2: Zip's Garden Crew, where the story steps out of the mailbox and into the garden, with new friends waiting.
 Members who finish Season 1 get the complete story — and the garden comes next.

-Yes, twice over: in the story their reply strengthens the mailbox glow that lights the garden path, and in real life Zip remembers what they share and works it into future letters.
+Yes, twice over: in the story every reply brightens the light between the mailbox and the garden and helps bring it back permanently, and in real life Zip remembers what they share and works it into future letters.

 No — cozy and curious by design.
-It's a mystery about connection, written in three reading bands (Under 4, Ages 4-6, Ages 7+) so it always fits your child's age.
+It's a mystery about connection, matched to the child's age and reading level so it always feels right for them.

 Completely.
 Every child starts at Letter 1 no matter the month, so the story always starts at the beginning.